 Yes.
-Thawed apples have a softer textured than fresh apples.
+Thawed apples have a softer texture than fresh apples.
 If you’re looking to enjoy an apple with peanut butter then using a frozen apple slice won’t work.
 Frozen apples are best used in smoothies, apple sauce, apple butter, compotes, crumbles, pies, breads, muffins, and other baked goods.

 From my experience, I get the best results from thawing (in the microwave, refrigerator, or on the counter) the apple slices prior to using in a pie or baked good.
 This way I can drain any access liquid before it goes into the recipe.

-I don’t thaw frozen apples when using in blended recipes, apple sauce, steel cut oatmeal recipes, or overnight oat recipes.
+I don’t thaw frozen apples when using in blended recipes, apple sauce, steel-cut oatmeal recipes, or overnight oat recipes.

 How do I keep the apples from turning brown?